DaveGee/prep-pal/PROJECT.md

 # Tasks for MVP

-- [] Online buying:
+- [x] Online buying:
-    - [] Move the link attribute to the categories
+    - [x] Move the link attribute to the categories
-    - [] Add the function to the categories (in stock management and categories)
+    - [x] Add the function to the categories (in stock management and categories)
-- [] remove setup page
+- [x] remove setup page
-    - [] Initialize widget on each page that is empty
+    - [x] Initialize widget on each page that is empty
-    - [] Reset button in the categories page (top)
+    - [x] Reset button in the categories page (top)
-    - [] Database files information in the menu?
-- [] Categories
+- [x] Categories
-    - [] Edit categories: add link, change unit, avg expiry
+    - [x] Edit categories: add link, change unit, avg expiry
     - [] Remove, add categories
 - [] Add a simple calculator based on nb of people in house
 - [] Check if it works well on tablet (interactions)